cppit/jucipp/docs/install.md

 ```

 ##Arch Linux
-**Arch Linux's lldb package has an issue that is being worked on, and for the time being you have to build juCi++ without debug support.
+**Arch Linux's lldb package has an issue that is being worked on (see https://github.com/cppit/jucipp/issues/191), and for the time being you have to build juCi++ without debug support.
 If you have the lldb package installed, please remove this package before building juCi++.**

 Package available in the Arch User Repository:
 https://aur.archlinux.org/packages/jucipp-git/